JJJ/ab-testing-for-wp/README.txt

 Everything has been implemented with SEO in the back of the mind, which means the plugin will do nothing to affect your SEO.
 It works just like most A/B testing tools out there, but natively from your own WordPress site without the use of 3th-party services.

 = Measure Results =
 A/B Testing for WordPress provides an overview of running tests and the measured results.
+It also shows the **statistical significance of the test results** so you can be confident a test is successful or not.

 When you are done running your tests and can come to a conclusion you can break the winning variant out of the test and remove the test from the content with just one click.

 = Integrates with Other Plugins =
 A/B Testing for WordPress integrates with other WordPress plugins.
 This provides a streamlined experience to test variations of what the integrated plugin has to offer.
 Think form submissions, sign ups, product sales.